recoveryBox 5.0.4 is soon to be released.

 After several weeks of sobriety, I started to see these old relationships

+in a different light.
 I tried to talk to some of my old friends about recovery.

 A few of them actually quit using.
 Others began to avoid me.
 I stayed